fengalin/jstation-controller/README.md

 - [X] Scan the available MIDI ports for a J-Station device.
 - [X] Download device Programs.
 - [X] Show the parameters for selected Program.
+FIXME: Bank selection not handled ATM.
 - [X] Use the UI to update a parameter.
 - [X] Reflect device parameters updates on the UI.
-- [ ] Show the list of Programs.
+- [X] Show the list of Programs.
+FIXME: Bank selection not handled ATM.
-- [ ] Change Program from the UI.
+- [X] Change Program from the UI.
+FIXME: Bank selection not handled ATM.
 - [ ] Rename a Program.
 - [ ] Store modifications to current Program.
 - [ ] Undo pending modifications.